Education, M.A.Ed. (Induction/Clear Credential)

 |Curriculum Research Project 4|

 Successful passage of SEED 554 is required for advancement in the program.
 Writing support and documentation may be mandatory for some students.

 SEED 593 must be passed with a grade of “B” or higher.
 Students admitted to the Multiple or Single Subject Induction/Clear Credential program at Biola University will enroll in SEED 593 for each of four semesters (a maximum of 12 credits may be applied toward M.A.Ed.).
-An early completion option is available for experienced teachers, which may require additional approved elective credits in order to meet the 15-credit concentration requirement.
+An early completion option is available for experienced teachers, which may require additional approved elective credits (may apply up to 12 credits from Student Teaching if completed at Biola University) in order to meet the 12-credit specialization requirement.
 Please see credential analyst in the School of Education for details.